Value Stream Mapping

 As a team, we want to understand how to value stream map our team processes, so that we may understand our constraints to delivery and identify ways to improve.

-- Value stream all things associated to delivering value.
+- Value stream all things associated with delivering value.

 - Create action items of improvement from exercise.